doki-theme/doki-theme-web/README.md

 I will give you a bit of a warning before you install suggestive content.
 Some of us are professional Otaku, who want to remain, well...professional.
-Don't worry if you choose to continue, I won't ask you again for that specific theme.

 Applies for the following content:

 - Rias Onyx: Secondary Content

-Due to limitations of the platform(s), the Doki Theme has been broken into 2 pieces.
+Due to limitations of the chromium platform(s), the Doki Theme has been broken into 2 pieces.

 ### Theme